Teaching in the AI Era

 A Note on Information Security

-In the new resource on Responsible AI at Stanford, UIT has advised the Stanford community to avoid inputting information that should not be made public when using a generative AI tool.
-This includes materials containing students’ personal information and proprietary or copyrighted materials (which may include case studies, course assignments, data sets, and more), or any information that may be classified as moderate or high risk according to Stanford UIT’s risk classifications.
-Information you enter into a generative AI tool may be shared with third parties, and the tool may use your prompts or questions to inform content generated for other users.
+When using third-party generative AI tools that Stanford does not support, follow UIT’s resource on Responsible AI at Stanford.
+Such tools should be used only for low risk data that can be made public.
+When using these tools, Stanford users should avoid inputting materials containing students’ personal information and proprietary or copyrighted materials (which may include case studies, course assignments, data sets, and more), or any information that may be classified as moderate or high risk according to Stanford UIT’s risk classifications.
+Information you input into these tools may be shared with third parties, and the tool may use your prompts or questions to inform content generated for other users.

 FAQs about Generative AI Tools in the Classroom